hadrienj/Preprocessing-for-deep-learning/readme.md

 ### Finding the covariance matrix with the dot product

-There is another way to compute the covariance matrix of $\bs{A}$.
-You can center $
-\bs{A}$ around 0 (subtract the mean of the vector to each element of the vector to have a vector of mean equal to 0, *cf*. below), multiply it with its own transpose and divide by the number of observations.
+There is another way to compute the covariance matrix of ***A***.
+You can center ***A*** around 0 (subtract the mean of the vector to each element of the vector to have a vector of mean equal to 0, *cf*. below), multiply it with its own transpose and divide by the number of observations.
 Let's start with an implementation and then we'll try to understand the link with the previous equation: